 Credit and default risk If the financial health of the issuer of a bond or money market security weakens, or if the market believes it may weaken, the value of the bond or money market security may fall or become more volatile.
-In extreme cases the issuer may go into default, meaning it has failed to make promised payments, and the bond or money market security may become illiquid or worthless.
+In extreme cases it may go into default, meaning it has failed to make promised payments, and may become illiquid or worthless.

-- Investment grade bonds With these bonds, the likeliest form of credit risk is a credit downgrade of the issuer, which typically will cause a bond's value to fall. - Below investment grade (high yield) bonds These bonds are typically more volatile than investment grade bonds and have significantly greater risk of credit downgrades or default, particularly if they are unsecured or are subordinate to other obligations - Unrated bonds While the investment manager assesses the credit quality of any unrated securities, there is no guarantee that its determinations will match those a rating agency would have made.
-Investment managers may also differ in their assessments of an unrated security's credit quality which as a result may make it more volatile and increase its credit risk. - Sovereign bonds Bonds issued by governments and government-owned or -controlled entities can be subject to significant credit risk, especially in cases where the government is reliant on payments or extensions of credit from external sources, is unable to institute the necessary systemic reforms or control domestic sentiment, or is unusually vulnerable to changes in geopolitical or economic sentiment.
+Investment grade bonds With these bonds, the likeliest form of credit risk is a credit downgrade, which typically will cause a bond's value to fall.

+High yield bonds These bonds are typically more volatile than investment grade bonds and have significantly greater risk of credit downgrades or default, particularly if they are unsecured or are subordinate to other obligations

+Unrated bonds While the investment manager assesses the credit quality of any unrated securities, there is no guarantee that its determinations will match those a rating agency would have made.
+Investment managers may also differ in their assessments of an unrated security's credit quality which as a result may make it more volatile and increase its credit risk.

+Sovereign bonds Bonds issued by governments and governmentowned or -controlled entities can be subject to significant credit risk, especially in cases where the government is reliant on payments or extensions of credit from external sources, is unable to institute the necessary systemic reforms or control domestic sentiment, or is unusually vulnerable to changes in geopolitical or economic sentiment.